PVC Pipes: Schedule 40 VS 80

 NPS and Outer, Inner Diameter

-The Normal Pipe Size (NPS) measurements for both Sch 40 and 80 piping will be the same for the same pipe size.
+The Normal Pipe Size (NPS) measurements for Sch 40 and 80 piping will be the same for the same pipe size.
 NPS is similar to pipe Outer Diameter (OD) measurement, which will be the same for schedule 40 and 80 pipes.
 What differs between the two is the Inner Diameter (ID) measurements.
 In Sch 80, the ID increases significantly because of the extra material used to make its sidewalls on the inside thicker.
 The reduced inner diameter of the Sch 80 pipe makes the fluid flow a bit slower.

 Applications and Use